 - Science Careers – provides exercises to help Ph.D.-bound students examine their skills, interests and values; 20 career paths that best fit their skills and interests; strategic goal-setting tools; and articles/resources to guide them through the process.

-- EcoEmploy – website providing environmental career and job information.
+- Environment Science – web site providing environmental career and job information.

-Gathering information about a specific occupation or industry by talking with people working in the field is called informational interviewing.
+Informational interviewing is the gathering of information about a specific occupation or industry by talking with people working in the field.
+An informational interview is a step that you initiate, and you need to be ready to ask questions.
 It can be a very valuable tool in making informed decisions about your career path.

 What is Job Shadowing?

-Students "shadow" a workplace professional as they walk through a typical day on the job.
-The student observes the employee's work duties, interactions with customers and/or coworkers and other aspects of the job to gather career-related information and see firsthand how their skills and classwork relate to the workplace.
+Job shadowing is when students partner with a professional to “shadow” them at their workplace.
+The student’s goal is to learn from a professional about a typical day on the job.
+The student observes the employee's work duties, interactions with customers and/or coworkers and other aspects of the job.
+The student gathers career-related information and sees firsthand how their skills and classwork relate to the workplace.

 - Presents facts about an occupation that can assist in making a career decision.

-- Provides students with a more realistic view of what is required for the actual job from someone who works in the field.
+- Provides students with a more realistic view of the education, and experience required for the actual job from someone who works in the field.

 - Exposes students to the actual occupational environment and workplace climate.